Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Rescue Romance: Implies that he met his wife this way.
 He seems to think it was a mistake in retrospect."Never marry the ones you saved."

-- Retirony: Depends on how Adam handles things: If Adam ends up killing Daria, Montag will think that Adam is the Harvester and try to shoot him, at which point it's possible to either kill him or knock him out.
+- Retirony: He's about two months away from retirement and he's certain that him being assigned to a high-profile case like the Harvester killings is a joke from his his superiors.
+Depending on how Adam handles things, If Adam ends up killing Daria, Montag will think that Adam is the Harvester and try to shoot him, at which point it's possible to either kill him or knock him out.

 - Revolvers Are Just Better: Yup.
 He has one.